 responsible for the beneficiary

-AILA - " The American Immigration Lawyers Association is the national association of
+AILA - The American Immigration Lawyers Association is a national association of

 immigration lawyers established to promote justice, advocate for fair and reasonable

 immigration law and policy, advance the quality of immigration and nationality law and practice,

 and enhance the professional development of its members.
 AILA Member attorneys represent